Is your hotel programme fit for purpose?

 11 May 2017 by Lone Konradson

-We share how to sense check whether your hotel programme is fit for purpose.
-If it isn’t achieving the value that your business and your travellers need, it’s time for an overhaul.
+Sense-check whether your hotel programme is fit for purpose.
+If it isn’t achieving value, it’s time for an overhaul.

 We’re experts in corporate hotel programme negotiation and management.
 As such, we’re sometimes tasked with managing new customers’ historical programmes.
 This can highlight some of the common mistakes made by agencies that don’t specialise in the UK hotel market.